Sander23Car/Scripts_DE/Scripts_DE_Step3/README.md

-Scripts and other files related to the second stage of the work on the Reconstruction of the Dark Energy Equation of State.
+Scripts and other files related to the third stage of the work on the Reconstruction of the Dark Energy Equation of State.